taosdata/gds-connector/README.md

 Indeed, through these filters, you can improve the data loading speed in your report.

-## Match with Google Data Studio [ConceptType](https://developers.google.com/datastudio/connector/reference#concepttype) and [DataType](https://developers.google.com/datastudio/connector/reference#datatype)
+## Match with Google Looker Studio [ConceptType](https://developers.google.com/datastudio/connector/reference#concepttype) and [DataType](https://developers.google.com/datastudio/connector/reference#datatype)

 ### ConceptType